microsoft/TypeScript-Handbook/pages/Classes.md

 ## Understanding TypeScript's `private`

-TypeScript also has it's own way to declare a member as being marked `private`, it cannot be accessed from outside of its containing class.
+TypeScript also has its own way to declare a member as being marked `private`, it cannot be accessed from outside of its containing class.
 For example:

 ```ts
 class Animal {